-I’m already Planning my garden for next year so browsing through the catalog is a wonderful past time, but also a great planning tool.
-I’m going to be growing non-GMO and totally organic and heirloom varieties this year.
-There are now a wonderful plethora of varieties to choose from, unlike a few short years ago.
+I’m all about growing non-GMO, organic and heirloom varieties so was quite successful in finding the seeds.
+I’m still surprised that anyone would bother with GMO seeds.. doesn’t make sense to me.
+But I was raised with the old small farm common sense ethic.
+The old varieties have stood the test of time and thankfully many seed harvesters kept those old heirloom varieties going in the face of gmo adoption by the mega food growers.
+There are now a wonderful plethora of varieties to choose from against all odds.
 People are extremely wary of growing food that doesn’t produce it’s own seed, and well they should be.
 No corporation should have exclusive access to growing food… God has given us that gift and most of us will be darned if we surrender that right to greedy corporations.

-As you probably noticed the picture of bright red, juicy tomatoes, this is a variety I remember from my childhood.
+I couldn’t resist including this picture of bright red, juicy tomatoes.
+This is a variety I remember from my childhood.
 These tomatoes were abundant, very tasty and meaty.
 We used them for eating, cooking, canning… you name it.
-Most of the small farmers grew one or two varieties of their favourite tomatoes and would often plan which varieties to grow with their neighbours so they could trade between each other.
-We’d always grow our favourites but then try something different and share it to see what everyone thought.
-It was a lot of fun!
+Most of the small farmers grew one or two varieties of their favourite tomatoes and would sometimes plan with their neighbours to grow a different variety so they could trade with each other.
+It was fun to try something different and share it.
+That’s what small farming communities are like!!

 So a little about this tomato… Costoluto Fiorentino

 Beautiful deep red Italian Heirloom.
 The fruit are about 1/2 pound each and about 4″ wide.
 They have a distinctive flattened, heavily-ribbed shape and are quite juicy with a high sugar and acid content.
 It’s excellent for spaghetti and chili sauces and canning.
 Perfect for sandwiches, salads, and slicing.
 Grows quite well in hot or cold climates.
 This is an Indeterminate variety and matures in 85 days.